Creditors (play): Later and recent English-language productions

+In May 2025, Audible Theater and Together presented a new adaptation of the play by August Strindberg that was penned by Jen Silverman and directed by Ian Rickson.
+The cast featured Liev Schreiber, Maggie Siff, and Justice Smith.
+The play was part of a repertory season that included a production of Sexual Misconduct of the Middle Classes at the Minetta Lane Theatre.

 Film adaptations

 In 1992, Estonian filmmaker Jaan Kolberg adapted the play into a film produced in Estonia by Arcadia films.
 Translated into Estonian as Võlausaldajad, the film starred Terje Pennie as Tekla, Arvo Kukumägi as Adolf, and Sulev Luik as Gustav.

 In 2014, British actor and filmmaker Ben Cura adapted the play into a film produced in the UK and starring Christian McKay, Andrea Deck, Ben Cura, Tom Bateman and Simon Callow.
 Creditors, a film based on Strindberg's play, was announced to be premiered in 2015 at the Nordic International Film Festival in New York City where it was awarded the Honorable Mention in the Best Nordic Narrative Feature category.
 Latin Post film reviewer David Salazar called the film "A triumphant debut" while Blazing Minds film critic Susanne Hodder said "Creditors is an intelligent thought-provoking film which questions gender roles, female sexuality and male anxieties, making for an enjoyable and compelling watch".